 From 30th October to 3rd December, he followed a strict regimen of austerities and ritual service under the direct guidance of Ichishima Sensei.
 The curriculum included Jūhachidō, Taizōkai, Kongōkai and Goma, as well as Raihaigyō.

-During his training period, he also received and studied the Fivefold Transmission of Nembutsu as preserved at Senzō-ji, and was authorised by Ichishima Sensei to share its teachings.
+During his training period, he also received and studied the Fivefold Transmission of Nembutsu as preserved at Senzō-ji.

-True to his diverse spiritual background and close to the spirit of his teachers, Zuishin endorses and embraces radical non-sectarianism and spiritual cross-fertilisation.
+True to his diverse spiritual background and close to the spirit of his teachers, he endorses and embraces radical non-sectarianism and spiritual cross-fertilisation, organising discussion.